 Sales and Marketing

 The company is looking to improve its operating margins and earnings by implementing cost-based price increases, initiating cost reduction efforts, and making productivity improvements.
-For example, in 2014 the company shuttered a microwave oven manufacturing facility in the EMEA region.
+For example, in 2014, the company spent $136 million toward restructuring its operations, which included the shuttering of a microwave oven manufacturing facility in the EMEA region.
 It has also closed some domestic facilities in the past few years.

 At the same time, these cost savings are intended to give the company some flexibility as it makes continued investments in new product innovation.
-Capital expenditures for R&D related to new product innovation and improvement of existing products are now holding steady after a few years of incremental increases, reaching approximately $582 million in 2013, compared to $553 million in 2012, $578 million in 2011, and $532 million in 2010.
-In 2014 the company launched a new sustainable product, its Whirlpool HybridCare clothes dryer, which features a ventless heat pump dryer that uses less energy.
+Capital expenditures for R&D related to new product innovation and improvement of existing products are now holding steady after a few years of incremental increases, reaching approximately $563 million in 2014, up from $532 million in 2010.
+In 2014, the company launched a new sustainable product, its Whirlpool HybridCare clothes dryer, which features a ventless heat pump dryer that uses less energy.
 Whirlpool is also implementing the usage of energy-efficient insulation from Honeywell in the production of its domestic refrigerators and freezers.

-Also in 2014, the company acquired a majority stake (66.8%) in Italian manufacturer Indesit for approximately $1 billion.
-The deal broadened Whirlpool's presence in the EMEA region.
+Also in late 2014, the company acquired a majority stake in Italian manufacturer Indesit for approximately $1.4 billion.
+The deal broadened Whirlpool's production presence in the EMEA region.